 - Set annotations in Google Analytics to mark when changes were made (makes for great "before and after" reporting)

-- Group keywords by theme and create campaign and ad group structures for paid search in Google AdWords
+- Group keywords by theme and create a campaign and ad group structure for paid search in Google Ads.

 - Create the next month's content and blogging editorial calendar